Vocabulary for Cancer Research

 LexEVS Downloads contains the necessary source code, web services, java client.jar files, programming interfaces, and documentation needed to use LexEVS services.

-EVSRESTAPI is an API offered by EVS to a native triple-stored backend terminology server with Elasticsearch indexes.
+EVSRESTAPI is an API that EVS offers to a native triple-stored backend terminology server with Elasticsearch indexes.
 It allows searches that capture the complete logical semantics of underlying terminologies.

 NCI Protégé